mmaraja/bastardsdogwear/plugins/woo-variation-gallery/README.txt

 ### Automatic Install From WordPress Dashboard

-1. Login to your the admin panel
+1. Login to your admin panel
 2. Navigate to Plugins -> Add New
 3. Search **Additional Variation Images Gallery for WooCommerce**
 4. Click install and activate respectively.